renatoaraujo/uk-invitation-letter/README.md

 It reads a JSON configuration file to gather details about the host, guests, and other relevant information.
 It then generates an invitation letter in PDF format based on these details.

+## Motivation

+In recent years, I found myself writing more invitation letters for friends and family visiting me in the UK than actual lines of code.
+While crafting these letters is tied to the exciting prospect of welcoming a loved one, it's a tedious task, especially when the original template goes missing.

+So, I decided to create this small service both as a way to practice Kotlin and to streamline the invitation letter generation for my future guests.

+While the PDF design won't win any awards, it has proven to be effective!

 ## Features

 - Reads host, guest, and visit details from a JSON configuration file.